Privacy Policy

 Effective Date

-The Company will only process your personal information according to this Notice unless otherwise required by applicable law.
-When we do so we are subject to various state privacy laws in the United States and are responsible for your personal information.
+The Company processes personal information as per this Notice, unless required by law.
+We follow state privacy laws in the United States and are responsible for your data.

 Company, We, Us, Our HealthEquity and our group companies